ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Is only one human speaker in the target language enough to get a reasonable ASR model via cross-lingual voice conversion and cross-lingual multi-speaker TTS ASR data augmentation?

-In section \ref{sec:method:generated_vs_human} we applied the YourTTS model, trained with a single speaker in pt-BR and ru-RU to create datasets for ASR.
-Although the TTS model was trained with only one speaker in the target languages, we made a copy of the Common Voice dataset in order to gain many speakers in the target languages.
-This approach has shown promising results, but many languages do not have datasets with many publicly available speakers.
-For that reason, in this section, we explore the use of a single speaker in the target language.
-To make up for the lack of speakers during the creation of the synthesized dataset we explored the use of voice conversion, using English speakers, rather than cloning target speakers.
+{In Section \ref{sec:method:generated_vs_human} we showed that YourTTS model trained with only a single speaker in pt-BR and ru-RU was effective as ASR data augmentation, {achieving similar results as previous works that explored multi-speaker datasets.} {Although the TTS model was trained with only one target-language speaker, we have used all Common Voice dataset speakers' embeddings to create the synthetic version of this dataset.
+So, the speaker embeddings were extracted from target languages' native speakers.} This approach has shown good results, but many low-resources languages do not have datasets with many available speakers.
+So, the results reported are not realistic for extreme low-resource languages.
+For this reason, in this section we explored the use of a single-speaker in the target language, for training both TTS and ASR.
+To make up for the lack of speakers during the creation of the synthetic dataset, we have used English speakers, rather than cloning speakers from the target language.} {We created two synthetic datasets using YourTTS model:}

+{\textbf{\textit{GEN\_TTS}}: Was created by synthesizing all the sentences in pt-BR and ru-RU Common Voice using English speaker {embeddings}, chosen at random from the 1,248 speakers available in the training set. {Differently from Section \ref{sec:method:generated_vs_human}, no target-language speaker embeddings are used because we focus on a more restricted, extremely low resource scenario.
+Each sentence was synthesized using one English speaker embedding.} We would like to note that, in preliminary experiments, we explored increasing the number of speakers per sentence from this dataset; however, this did not bring significant improvements.
+During the generation of this dataset, as explained previously in Section \ref{sec:method:yourtts}, diversity is achieved by randomly choosing $L$, $T$ and $T_{dp}$: for $L$, a value between 0.7 and 2, while for temperatures ($T$ and $T_{dp}$) a value between 0 and 0.667.}

-We created the \textit{GEN\_TTS} dataset which was created by synthesizing all the sentences in Common Voice using English speakers.
-Furthermore, we created the \textit{GEN\_VC} dataset which consists of the dataset used for training the TTS model in the target language converted to a multi-speaker dataset using voice conversion with English speakers.
-For voice conversion, we also use the YourTTS model.
-Each sample of the dataset used in the TTS model training was converted to the voice of 5 speakers, chosen at random from the 1,248 English speakers used to train the YourTTS model.
-The value of 5 transfers per sample was chosen in preliminary experiments.
-We would like to note that, in preliminary experiments, we explored increasing the number of speakers per sentence in the \textit{GEN\_TTS} dataset; however, this did not bring significant improvements.
-We carried out three experiments:
+{\textbf{\textit{GEN\_VC}}: consists of the single-speaker dataset used for training the TTS model in the target language converted to a multi-speaker dataset using cross-lingual voice conversion with English speakers.
+Each sample used in the TTS training was converted to the voice of 5 speakers, chosen at random from the 1,248 English speakers.
+The value of 5 transfers per sample was chosen in preliminary experiments. }